bigmlcom/python/docs/index.rst

 where ``000001`` is the field id that corresponds to the updated field.

-Another usual update need is changing a fields' ``non-preferred`` attribute, so that it can be used in the modeling process:
+Another usually needed update is changing a fields' ``non-preferred`` attribute, so that it can be used in the modeling process: